 Neither looked back as they cantered down the road and around the bend.

-Francisco was as good as his word however, and just over a year later, tired, somewhat worse for wear and bearing the weight of many new memories, not all of which were pleasant, Helena and Myka shared a glass of champagne in the kitchen of their home.
+Francisco was as good as his word.
+Just over a year later, tired, somewhat worse for wear and bearing the weight of many new memories, not all of which were pleasant, Helena and Myka shared a glass of champagne in the kitchen of their home.

-"To victories," the Captain raised her glass, watching as the afternoon sun streaming through the window caught the pale bubbly liquid and turned it golden.
+"To victories," Helena raised her glass, watching as the afternoon sun streaming through the window caught the pale bubbly liquid and turned it golden.

 The gentle sound of crystal ringing floated on the air but it was soon forgotten as the Captain and her Commander abandoned their glasses and found other, more pleasurable things to savor.